How to Add a LCD Touchscreen to You Raspberry Pi

-Normally, when trying to interface a touchscreen LCD display with the Raspberry Pi, you need to install various drivers, make changes in the kernel, etc. With this project, you can forget doing all that.
-Just install the .img file for raspbian onto to your SD card.
+Normally, when trying to interface a touchscreen LCD display with the Raspberry Pi, you need to install various drivers, make changes in the kernel, etc. With this project, you can forget to do all that.
+Just install the .img file for Raspbian onto to your SD card.
 You can find the file and the datasheet for the display here: image file.
 The image file can be found inside the folder “IMAGE”.

 Next, you have to install this image file to your Raspberry Pi.
 So, take an empty SD card and an SD card reader.
 For Windows users, check out the steps as detailed by the Raspberry Pi foundation:

 Insert the SD card into your SD card reader and check which drive letter was assigned.
 You can easily see the drive letter (for example G:) by looking in the left column of Windows Explorer.
 You can use the SD Card slot (if you have one) or a cheap SD adapter in a USB port.

 - Download the Win32DiskImager utility from the Sourceforge Project page (it is also a zip file); you can run this from a USB drive.

-- Extract the executable from the zip file and run the Win32DiskImager utility; you may need to run the utility as administrator.
+- Extract the executable from the zip file and run the Win32DiskImager utility; you may need to run the utility as an administrator.
 Right-click on the file, and select Run as administrator.

 - Select the image file you extracted above.

 - Select the drive letter of the SD card in the device box.
 Be careful to select the correct drive; if you get the wrong one you can destroy your data on the computer’s hard disk!
 If you are using an SD card slot in your computer and can’t see the drive in the Win32DiskImager window, try using a cheap SD adapter in a USB port.

 - Click Write and wait for the write to complete.

 - Exit the imager and eject the SD card.

 Now, insert this SD card into your Raspberry Pi and power it up.
 You should see the display come alive in a few seconds.